Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 <h3>Reservoir Computing</h3>

-Reservoir computing (RC), also known as Echo state network (ESN), is a type of recurrent neural networks (RNNs).
+Reservoir computing (RC), is a type of recurrent neural networks (RNNs).
 A reservoir computer is composed of three layers: an input layer, a hidden recurrent layer, and an output layer.
 The distinguishing feature of RC is that only the readout weights ($W_{out}$) are trained using a linear regression, while the input weigths ($W_{in}$) and recurrent connection weights within the reservoir ($\mathcal{A}$) are determined before training.
 This approach gives RC a notable advantage over other RNNs, particularly in terms of rapid learning.

 Now suppose we have the training data: input $u$ and the corresponding output $v$, we first update the reservoir states $r$.
 Activated by the sequence of input signals $[u(1), u(2), \cdots, u(t)]$, the hidden layer state is updated step by step at the input signal time interval according to